Crazy Heart

-Crazy Heart is a 2009 American drama film, written and directed by Scott Cooper, in his feature directorial debut.
-Based on the 1987 novel of the same name by Thomas Cobb, the film centers on a down-and-out country music singer-songwriter (Jeff Bridges) who tries to turn his life around after beginning a relationship with a young journalist (Maggie Gyllenhaal).
-Supporting roles are also played by Colin Farrell, Robert Duvall, and child actor Jack Nation.
+Crazy Heart is a 2009 American drama film, written and directed by Scott Cooper in his feature directorial debut.
+Based on the 1987 novel of the same name by Thomas Cobb, the story was inspired by country singer Hank Thompson.
+Starring Jeff Bridges, Maggie Gyllenhaal, Colin Farrell, and Robert Duvall, the film follows an alcoholic country singer and songwriter who tries to turn his life around after beginning a relationship with a young journalist.
 Bridges, Farrell, and Duvall also sing in the film.

-The novel on which the film was based was inspired by country singer Hank Thompson.
-Filming took place during 2008 in New Mexico (Albuquerque, Española, Galisteo, Santa Fe), in Houston, and in Los Angeles.
-Original music for the film was composed by T Bone Burnett, Stephen Bruton, Ryan Bingham, and others.